SEA-ME-COSS/ECU-Control/README.md

 [DIAGRAM HERE]

-This repository is for the control ECU part of the [Autonomous-Driving-System](https://github.com/SEA-ME-COSS/Autonomous-Driving-System) project.
-The control ECU is based on an independent RaspberryPi board and operates a physical PiRacer model vehicle.
-It controls the throttle and steering of the PiRacer using data received via CAN communication from the [main ECU](https://github.com/SEA-ME-COSS/ECU-Main).
+This repository is for the **ECU-Control** part of the [Autonomous-Driving-System](https://github.com/SEA-ME-COSS/Autonomous-Driving-System) project.
+The ECU-Control is based on an independent RaspberryPi board and operates a physical PiRacer model vehicle.
+It controls the throttle and steering of the PiRacer using data received via CAN communication from the [ECU-Core](https://github.com/SEA-ME-COSS/ECU-Core).

 # Requirements